lake-wg/edhoc/draft-ietf-lake-edhoc.md

 EDHOC also adds selection of connection identifiers and downgrade protected negotiation of cryptographic parameters, i.e., an attacker cannot affect the negotiated parameters.
 A single session of EDHOC does not include negotiation of cipher suites, but it enables the Responder to verify that the selected cipher suite is the most preferred cipher suite by the Initiator which is supported by both the Initiator and the Responder.

 As required by {{RFC7258}}, IETF protocols need to mitigate pervasive monitoring when possible.
-One way to mitigate pervasive monitoring is to use a key exchange that provides perfect forward secrecy.
-EDHOC therefore only supports methods with perfect forward secrecy.
+One way to mitigate pervasive monitoring is to use a key exchange that provides forward secrecy.
+EDHOC therefore only supports methods with forward secrecy.
 To limit the effect of breaches, it is important to limit the use of symmetrical group keys for bootstrapping.
 EDHOC therefore strives to make the additional cost of using raw public keys and self-signed certificates as small as possible.
 Raw public keys and self-signed certificates are not a replacement for a public key infrastructure but SHOULD be used instead of symmetrical group keys for bootstrapping.

 Compromise of the long-term keys (private signature or static DH keys) does not compromise the security of completed EDHOC exchanges.
 Compromising the private authentication keys of one party lets an active attacker impersonate that compromised party in EDHOC exchanges with other parties but does not let the attacker impersonate other parties in EDHOC exchanges with the compromised party.
 Compromise of the long-term keys does not enable a passive attacker to compromise future session keys.
 Compromise of the HDKF input parameters (ECDH shared secret) leads to compromise of all session keys derived from that compromised shared secret.
 Compromise of one session key does not compromise other session keys.
 Compromise of PRK_4x3m leads to compromise of all exported keying material derived after the last invocation of the EDHOC-KeyUpdate function.